cybergreen-net/www.cybergreen.net/mitigation/asean.md

 + <b>Open SSDP</b>: The Simple Service Discovery Protocol (SSDP) is used for advertisement and discovery of network services and presence information.
 It is often enabled in customer end devices (CPEs) such as modems.
 Since SSDP runs over UDP, it can be used for UDP reflection attacks. <a href="http://stats.cybergreen.net/risk/openssdp/">Read more &raquo;</a>

++ <b>Open SNTP</b> [Text needed here]

-+ <b>Spam</b>: Spam is roughly equivalent to unsolicited telephone marketing calls, except that the user pays for part of the message since everyone shares the cost of maintaining the Internet.
++ <b>Spam</b>: <i>[to be included as a risk indicator soon]</i> Spam is roughly equivalent to unsolicited telephone marketing calls, except that the user pays for part of the message since everyone shares the cost of maintaining the Internet.
 Spammers typically send a piece of e-mail to a distribution list in the millions, expecting that only a tiny number of readers will respond to their offer. <a href="http://stats.cybergreen.net/risk/spam/">Read more &raquo;</a>

 <div style="margin-bottom: 50px">
 </div>